Dr. Leung Jan was born in 1836 and passed away in 1901.

 These concepts were frowned upon by his peers.

 Why do people around the World, especially America state that Leung Bik never existed.

 During my “roots of wing chun” research, I have collected categorical proof that Leung Bik did in fact exist.

-The Leung Bik / Yip Man Wing Chun System is alive and flourishing today, around the World and in particular Melbourne Australia.
+The Leung Bik / Yip Man Wing Chun System is alive and flourishing today, around the World.

 Leung Jan also left a famous legacy in Gulao Village in southern China.

 Grand Master Fung Chun and his Son Fung Keun are also spreading the teachings of Pien Sun Wing Chun.